How to get to Kamakura

 Kamakura is served by two railway companies, JR East and Enoden.
 JR East connects Kamakura directly with Yokohama and Tokyo, and Enoden (Enoshima Electric Railway) operates a tram-like railway line from Kamakura Station along the Pacific coast to Enoshima and Fujisawa.

 Kamakura's main attractions are concentrated in three areas, around Kita-Kamakura Station (Kamakura's leading Zen temples Engakuji and Kenchoji), Kamakura Station (Hachimangu Shrine) and Hase Station on the Enoden Line (Great Buddha and Hasedera).

 Due to its relatively small size, Kamakura can be explored entirely on foot or by rental bicycles.
 Hiking trails lead through the hills surrounding the cities.
 There is also a network of city buses, and short taxi rides are an option to access more isolated sights like Zeniarai Benten and Zuisenji.

-Below are two passes that can be useful on a visit to Kamakura:
+Below are some passes that can be useful on a visit to Kamakura:

 The Kamakura Enoshima Pass by JR East provides free use of JR trains around Kamakura, the Enoden Line and the Shonan Monorail on one calendar day.
 Transportation to/from Tokyo is not included.
 The pass only pays off if you visit more than just central Kamakura, e.g. if you also visit Enoshima.

 The Enoshima Kamakura Free Pass by Odakyu provides a round trip from Shinjuku to Enoshima by Odakyu Railway in combination with free use of the Enoden Line.
 It is a good value, but makes access to Kamakura more time-consuming.